 How to find a funeral director

-Most people choose a funeral director who’s local to them or the place where the funeral is taking place.
-You can find funeral directors near you by:
+Most people choose a funeral director who’s local to them or the venue where the funeral is taking place.
+You can find funeral directors near you using the following tips:

-- Use our directory of funeral directors to search your options and see prices
+- Use our directory of funeral directors to search your options and compare prices.
+We’re impartial so there are never any ads and the directory has over 5,000 funeral directors listed across the UK.

-- Ask family and friends for recommendations about who they have used
+- Ask family and friends for recommendations about who they have used.
+What did they find helpful about their funeral director?

-- Speak to your local authority or Citizens Advice Bureau – they may have a list of funeral directors in your area
+- Speak to your local authority or Citizens Advice Bureau – they may have a list of funeral directors in your area.
+Still not sure how to find a good funeral director?

 Photo by The Good Funeral Guide on Unsplash